Caucaia

 Caucaia is a Brazilian municipality in the state of Ceará.
-As of 2020, it has a population of 365,212.
-It is home of the Tapeba tribe, a native group organized in 17 villages around the metropolitan region of Fortaleza.
-Caucaia has the second biggest GDP of Ceara state, thanks to the industries surrounding the port of Pecem, and it is attracting several investors interested in installing offshore windfarms and dessalination plants in the municipality.
+As of 2024, it had a population of 382,450.
+It is home to the Tapeba tribe, a native group organized in 17 villages around the metropolitan region of Fortaleza.
+Caucaia has the second biggest GDP in Ceara state, thanks to the industries surrounding the port of Pecem, which attract several investors interested in installing offshore windfarms and desalination plants in the municipality.

 Geography

 Caucaia is close to the capital city of Fortaleza and is home to a state garden park.
-There is a market in the center of the town with fish, fruits, and souvenirs for the tourists.
-Caucaia can be reached by the train that departs from the center of the city by the Feiras in downtown.
-Buses depart to and from the city that can be accessed from Rodoviarias (bus stations).
+There is a market in the center of the town with fish, fruits, and souvenirs for tourists.
+Caucaia can be reached by train that departs from the center of the city by the Feiras in downtown, as well as buses departing to and from the city through Rodoviarias (bus stations).

 Caucaia has a diverse landscape, with beaches, hills and valleys.
 For nature lovers, popular sights for hiking are the Serra da Rajada and Serra do Jua.